hackersupreme/mouse-parallax-example-documentation/README.md

 The html for this example is relatively simple.
 There is a container `div` element that holds four `animated.div` elements.
 The `animated.div` elements have their images set in CSS as background images.

 There is a variable set by the `useSpring` hook called `props`.
 The variable is an object with the properties `xy` and `config` and is updated by the function `set`.

-The `xy` property has a two item array with the current (x,y) coordinates stored in it while the `config` property has an object that describes how the animation is configured.
+The `xy` property has a two item array with the current `(x, y)` coordinates stored in it while the `config` property has an object that describes how the animation is configured.
+Read [here](https://www.react-spring.io/docs/hooks/api) to find out more about the `config` property.

 There are a series of functions that each take in the coordinates `(x, y)` and return a string that describes a transform property.
 The different math calculations in these functions account for the difference in movement when the mouse moves, creating the parallax effect.

 The container element has an event listener `onMouseMove` that waits for the mouse to move in the window.
 When this happens, a function is fired that takes in an object with the event's `clientX` and `clientY` values, assigns them to the variables `x` and `y`, and passes them through the `set` function.
 If you don't recognize the notation in the arrow function, that's okay.
 It's the same as writing the following:
 ```
 onMouseMove={(e) => set({ xy: calc(e.clientX, e.clientY)})}
-is equal to
+===is equal to===
 onMouseMove={({ clientX: x, clientY: y}) => set({ xy: calc(x, y)})}
 ```
 [This](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) is some documentation on the Mouse Event and [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Unpacking_fields_from_objects_passed_as_function_parameter) is some documentation on the object declaration in the function.

+The clientX and clientY properties are used because the animation is happening within the viewport of the browser.
+Read [this](https://stackoverflow.com/questions/6073505/what-is-the-difference-between-screenx-y-clientx-y-and-pagex-y) stack overflow page for a good, short comparison of the different X,Y coordinates available.

 The `set` function sets the `props` object's `xy` property by passing the values `x` and `y` values through the `calc` function.
 The `calc` function takes in the coordinates (x, y) and